Opportunities for Teens at the Desert Botanical Garden

-In August 2013 we will kick off our new Teens in the Garden (TIGs) program based on college-readiness and citizen science for high school students, aged 14 – 18.
+Running from September to May each year, this program is based on college-readiness and citizen science for high school students, aged 14 – 18.

-Each Saturday, TIGs will collect citizen science data and work in groups to develop citizen science kits to distribute to local grade school classrooms.
+Each Saturday, TIGs collect citizen science data and work in groups to develop citizen science kits to distribute to local grade school classrooms.
 Citizen science refers to scientific research conducted by amateur scientists.
-This program will provide TIGs with valuable experiences and skills including: research acquisition, interviewing, collaborative discussion, leadership, interfacing with technology, and public speaking.
+This program provides TIGs with valuable experiences and skills including: research acquisition, interviewing, collaborative discussion, leadership, interfacing with technology, and public speaking.

-If you are interested in volunteering at children’s festivals and events, then becoming a Garden teen volunteer is for you!
+If you are interested in volunteering at festivals and events, then becoming a Garden teen volunteer is for you!
 The Garden is a wonderful place for teens, ages 14 - 18, to get experience working with plants, animals, and people, all while working towards community service requirements.
-Fall sign-up is required to participate throughout the year.

-Sponsored by Henkel Corporation, with additional support from the Herbert H. and Barbara C. Dow Foundation
+Sponsored by the Herbert H. and Barbara C. Dow Foundation